dorian-delorme/Nyan-Cat/README.md

 # nyancat-canvas
-A nyancat using canvas to traval throught stars !
+A nyancat using canvas to travel throught stars !